 Thinking of renovating your home?
 Or do you need some additional college funds?
 If you’ve owned your home for a bit, you can tap into its equity.

-Is a HELOC a good idea?
+Is a HELOC (home equity line of credit) a good idea?
 Let’s take a look.

 What Is a HELOC?

 A home equity line of credit (HELOC) is a credit line extended to you by a lender.
-Lenders base your credit line on the amount of equity you have in your home.
-Your credit line is secured by your home.
+Lenders base your credit line on the amount of equity you have in your home, and your credit line is secured by your home.
 So what does all that mean?

 Let’s start with equity.
 Your home’s equity is what you have when you take the value of your home and subtract your mortgage balance.
 Let’s say you have a home that’s valued at $200,000.
 You owe $125,000 on your mortgage.
 That means you have $75,000 of equity in your home ($200,000 – $125,000 = $75,000).